Avi Nir

 Avi Nir (אבי ניר; born 1961) is an Israeli television executive, entrepreneur, writer and producer.
 He is the CEO of the Israeli media group Keshet Broadcasting serving as a leading content and programming director.
-He is known as the Executive producer of the American television program Homeland for which he was personally granted an Emmy Award.
+He is known as the Executive producer of the American television program Homeland for which he won three Emmy Awards.
+(Note: Outstanding Drama Series, 2012, 2015 & 2016.)

 Biography

 Avi Nir was born in Jerusalem, to a Jewish family.
 He holds a BA from the department of Film and Television at the Tel Aviv University.
 He also attended the Tel Aviv University Graduate School of Business where he received his MA and MBA.
 He published various academic articles and received the Sigal Prize for excellence in marketing research.
 He also studied for one semester at the New York University Tisch School of the Arts.
 During his psychology, marketing and television studies he taught in the university's Faculty of Management and its Department of Film and Television.
 In 1993, he co-authored Advertising in Television: The Media, the Message, the Money with Ayalah Rahav.

 Nir is married to Tami Nir-Gottlieb, a clinical psychologist, and has two daughters.